Chicago Sky Odds

-The WNBA is competitive, however, with less than 200 of the best female basketball players in the world competing in the league each year.
+The WNBA is highly competitive, with fewer than 200 of the best female basketball players in the world competing in the league each year.
 That makes for an exciting betting product, as every team is capable of winning on a given night.

-The Sky team hopes to return to WinTrust Arena in Chicago and play a full season in front of spectators in 2021.
-The fan interest should grow with legal sportsbooks up and running in Illinois, maybe, at some point, within the arena itself.
+The Sky team returns to WinTrust Arena in Chicago to play a full season in front of spectators in 2023.
+The fan interest should grow with seven legal sportsbooks up and running in Illinois.

 Throughout the summer and into the fall, you can bet on Chicago Sky basketball games.
-Our live odds tool makes it easy to find the best WNBA odds, no matter how you want to bet the game.
+You can find live WNBA odds at the best Illinois sportsbooks, including BetRivers Sportsbook and FanDuel Sportsbook.

 Legal Illinois sports betting apps carry markets on Chicago Sky games, but there’s a lot more you can wager on when it comes to the Sky and the WNBA.
 Another category is player and team props.
 Some WNBA prop bets examples for the Chicago Sky include:

 - How many points Kahleah Cooper will score in a quarter?